blitz-js/blitz/.changeset/tidy-gorillas-confess.md

 "@blitzjs/generator": minor
 ---

-feat: Refactor blitz auth to support the Web `Request` API standard
+feat: add blitz auth support for the Web `Request` API standard

-Usage using the new `withBlitzAuth` adapter:
+Usage using the new `withBlitzAuth` adapter in the App Router:

 ```ts
 import {withBlitzAuth} from "app/blitz-server"